 Once you’ve got the bulbs seated in their fixtures you’ll need to make sure they’re powered on in order for them to be discoverable.

-Next, you simply plug the Hue bridge into both power and your router, download the Hue app (available for and devices), and wait for it to discover the bulbs in your home.
+Next, you simply plug the Hue bridge into both power and your router, download the Hue app (available for iOS and Android devices), and wait for it to discover the bulbs in your home.
 Our setup discovered the bulbs quickly and easily.

 With your bulbs assigned to rooms, the setup process is complete and you’ll be able to get stuck in configuring them to your heart’s delight.

 The one sticking point here, and it’s a big one, is that you’ll need to leave your bulbs turned on at the wall if you want to be able to control them remotely.
 Turn them off using your standard light switches, and the bulbs won’t have any power to be able to receive wireless signals.

 This proved to be a big problem, as you’ll see from the performance section to come.